 1859: Napoleon III perceived as a threat.
 This lead to the creation of volunteer Rifle Units such as the Port Adelaide Rifles, 1st Adelaide Rifles, Adelaide Marksmen, Brighton Rifles, Edwardstown Rifles, Gawler Rifles, Glen Osmond Rifles, Glenelg Rifles, Mitcham Rifles and the Nairne Rifles.

-1860 - : Era of the South Australian Rifle Association.
+1861 - : Era of the South Australian Rifle Association history.
 Runs Rifle clubs like a military organisation.
 Rifle clubs become a sort of reserve army.

 1866: A Scottish volunteer unit raised in the South East.